-Acros.
-Total acids were determined by adding 50 cc. of water and 25 cc. of brandy to an Erlenmeyer flask, and the mixture was titrated with 0.1 N sodium hydroxide and calculated as acetic acid.
+PROOF.
+Pycnometers were used except when the solids were greater than normal (0.2 per cent for aged brandy), in which case the liquor was distilled and the pycnometer used.
+ACIDS.
+Total acids were determined by adding 50 cc. of water and 25 cc. of brandy to an Erlenmeyer flask, and the mixture was titrated with 0.1~N sodium hydroxide and calculated as acetic acid.

-acid.
 Volatile acids were determined by distillation with steam (using a tube apparatus), until no further volatile acids were distilled.
 The volatile acids were calculated as acetic.
 The volatile acids in most of the brandies of Table V were also checked by evaporating the brandy just to dryness, adding 10 to 15 cc. of boiled distilled water, and again evaporating to dryness.
+Is cc. of boiled distilled water, and again evaporating to dryness.
 The residue was dissolved in 25 cc. of neutral alcohol (50 per cent), diluted with 50 cc. of water, and the fixed acids were titrated with 0.1 N sodium hydroxide.
 The difference between this figure and that obtained for the total acids represents the volatile acids.
 It has been recommended by the associate referee on "Volatile Acids in Distilled Spirits" that this method be studied further with the view of adopting it as an official A. O. A. C. method.
+PH This figure which has become almost routine in spirits